-Experienced teachers will gain new skills in learning how use assessment to improve student achievement.
+Experienced teachers will gain new skills in learning how to use assessment to improve student achievement.
 Traditional and performance based alternatives will be compared.
 Teachers will examine the multiple purposes, processes and procedures of assessment and evaluation in their disciplines.
 Teachers will determine appropriate uses of formal and informal assessment procedures.
 Teachers will identify individual student strengths and weaknesses.
-Teachers will plan, implement, and interpret multiple assessments.
+Teachers will plan, implement, and interpret multiple assessment processes including observation, survey, running records, rubrics, portfolios, performance, bias-free assessments.
 Teachers will reflect on ethical concerns related to assessment.
 Teachers will adapt assessment methods and material to enhance student performance.
 Individual action research assessment project are required in teachers major discipline.
 Prerequisite: GED 7203.